 Some companies offer great benefits that employees rarely know about or take full advantage of.
 Do you know all of the benefits your company offers?
 Have you gone through the entire booklet and weighed the pros and cons of the different benefits offered?
-I’ll give you a hint, if your employer offers a Health Savings Account, you should be using and maxing it out if at all possible (more on this in a future article).
+I’ll give you a hint, if your employer offers a Health Savings Account, you should be using and maxing it out if at all possible.

 Does your company offer a 401K match?
 If so, you should be taking the full match no matter what.
 If you don’t, you’re leaving a 100% return on your money on the table!
 Is a PPO or a HMO plan better?
 Look over your past health expenses and estimate future ones to take the most advantage of your plan.
 Don’t let your company make the choice for you.

 Look through all of your benefits to set yourself up for success.
 Recently my employer opted to start offering a Roth IRA in addition to the other retirement accounts.
 You can bet I will be taking full advantage of this!

 5. Grocery Shopping When You’re Hungry